-The City of Kuna has six pressurized irrigation pump stations; three of the facilities have ponds that store irrigation water to help manage flow at peak use times.
-The City generally starts the pressurized irrigation system in mid-to-late April depending on when the Boise Project Board of Control and the either Boise~Kuna Irrigation District or New York Irrigation District allow us to take delivery of the water.
-The crews start to fill the lines with low pressure water so we can find and fix breaks before the system reaches full pressure.
+The City of Kuna has various pressurized irrigation pump stations; several of which have ponds that store irrigation water to help manage flow at peak use times.
+The start of irrigation season is dependent on when the irrigation districts (Boise-Kuna, New York) allow for the delivery of water.
+The season generally begins mid-to-late April.
+The crews start fillings the lines with low pressure water so they can find and fix breaks before the system reaches full pressure.
 The first couple of weeks of this process are the hardest because of the possibility of potential breaks in the main lines and service connections.
-We understand that the citizens want their irrigation water as soon as possible so we make every effort to provide them with their irrigation water as quickly as we can.
+Irrigation staff work diligently and methodically during this time to not put unwarranted stress on the irrigation system and to deliver irrigation water in a timely and efficient manner.

-Low Water Pressure Periodically the City residents will experience lower than normal water pressures caused by too many customers irrigating at the same time.
-When pressures are low, your sprinklers will not provide the coverage for which they were designed and your lawn will develop dry spots.
+Periodically, Kuna residents will experience lower than normal water pressures caused by too many customers irrigating at the same time.
+When pressures are low, sprinklers will not provide the coverage for which they were designed and your lawn may develop dry spots.
 The hours from 4:00 am to 8:00 am are particularly heavy use times.
 If you experience low pressure, change your timers to irrigate at a different time of day.
-We recommend the hours from 10:00 am to 10:00 pm (daytime) as these times are generally under-utilized.
-In Fact, the demand is often so low the city has to waste water to drainage ditches during these hours.
+We recommend the hours from 10:00 am to 10:00 pm (daytime), as these times are generally under-utilized.

 Irrigation Conservation Regulations and BMPs

 7-8-10(E) Alternate day irrigating: Irrigation from the Kuna municipal pressurized irrigation system may be scheduled to occur on alternate days by order of the city or its agent.
 If an order is instituted, homes with a street address ending with an odd number shall irrigate on odd numbered days and homes with a street address with an even number shall irrigate on even numbered days.